kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Let's assume for this example that the namespace is `kube-system`.

-The simplest approach would be to require the 1st match rule of a admission webhook exclude kube-system:
+One approach would be to require kube-system contain a special label and the 1st match rule of a admission webhook use a namespaceSelector:

 ```yaml
 apiVersion: admissionregistration.k8s.io/v1